aaron-grau/curic/rails/projects/rails_lite/rails-lite-i.md

   res.finish
 end
 ```
-This is a creating an app that we could give to Rack that would simply return
+This is an app that we could give to Rack that would simply return
 the text hello world.
 Notice here we are creating `req` and `res` objects to
 make our lives easier.
 Setting the `Content-Type` header tells the browser what
 the server has given to it in response.
 We will only bother with HTML in this